 The full film is linked on your syllabus.
 Here is the famous basketball throwdown scene between the teenaged Cold Brush Brothers and Fantastic Freaks.

-Cold Crush earlier this year, in a concert to celebrate the 35th anniversary of the film:
+Cold Crush in 2013, in a concert to celebrate the 30th anniversary of the film:

 The Rock Steady Crew, also featured in the film, with a hit they had the same year:

 Lady Pink (Rosie) is still making work.
 Check her out here.

 So is Lee Quiñones (Zoro), pictured above with his wife.